NoteDance/Note/README.md

 **Note uses multiprocessing parallel forward propagation and optimizes neural network.**

+**Note's multi-process kernel is not compatible with the neural network built by Keras.
+Examples have ways to build compatible neural network.**

 #### Multiprocessing:

 **You can download neural network example in this link,and then you can import neural network and train with kernel,link and example code are below.**